madpiano/2019-432/calendar.md

 Thursdays | 11:30 AM to 12:45 PM, 2:30 PM to 3:45 PM
 Fridays | 11:30 AM to 12:45 PM

-TA office hours will begin at 2:30 PM on Tuesday 2019-01-22.
-TA office hours are not held on University holidays, or during Spring Break, although 431-help remains open until the last project is completed in May.
+TA office hours will begin at 2:30 PM on Tuesday 2019-01-22, and end at 12:45 PM on Monday 2019-04-29.

+- TA office hours are not held on University holidays, or during Spring Break.
+- 431-help opens immediately after our first class on 2019-01-22, and remains open until 2 PM on 2019-05-08.

 Profiles and photographs of each of the teaching assistants are found in the [Teaching Assistants section of the Course Syllabus](https://thomaselove.github.io/2019-432-syllabus/teaching-assistants.html).